rhanniga/rhanniga.github.io/README.md

-# hannigan
+# hannigan.xyz
-repo for my super cool website, hannigan.xyz
+Trying to learn some web dev stuff through an awesome website!